cdl-geneseo/command-line/sections/12-editing-from-the-command-line.md

 ← [Removing Files and Folders](11-removing-files-and-folders.md)&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;[Exploring Text Data](13-exploring-text-data.md) →

 ---
-# 12. Editing from the command line
+# 12. Editing From the Command Line

 You've already seen that you can look inside plain text files from the command line using commands like `cat` and `less`.
 It's also possible to edit plain text files directly in a terminal window without launching VS Code or another external plain-text editing application.